 Online scam ingredient 3: Scammers create a sense of urgency

 Another way scammers try to lure you in is by creating a false sense of urgency.
 You have to decide now.
 Whether it’s through a countdown timer on a ‘too good to be true discount’, or by telling you your finances are at risk and you need to act now or lose everything.

 When we need to make a decision now, we often don’t think critically enough.
 Be wary whenever someone contacts you with extreme urgency.
 Especially when it’s combined with an extremely good or bad outcome.
-Remember, missing a discount is better than falling for a scam.
+Remember, missing a discount is better than falling for an online scam.
 And find ways outside of the scammer’s control to check their story.

 Humans are not simple logic machines.
 We use our emotions to make decisions.
 Sometimes this can be used against us.
 One way scammers do that is by making us feel sympathy towards them as stated above.

 They also do it by using the things we most want and fear.
 We are less likely to think critically when something can happen that scares us.
 For instance: you’ll get an email alert from an app you use for work saying your account will be shut down in 24 hours if you don’t act now.
 The links to fix it can contain malware.
 By using a sense of urgency in combination with emotional appeals, scammers try to make us act without thinking.